simonehu/simonehu.github.io/_pages/about.md

 I previously also completed my undergraduate degree there, majoring in Combinatorics & Optimization and Statistics, and with a Computational Mathematics minor.

-I currently think about the combinatorics of quantum field theory, more specifically on the graphs behind scattering amplitudes and their related invariants and properties.
+I currently think about the combinatorics of quantum field theory, more specifically on the graphs behind scattering amplitudes and the properties of a related arithmetic invariant called the $$c_2$$-invariant.
-I also have recently thought about Le diagrams and related combinatorial objects.
+<br/>I also have recently thought about Le diagrams and other associated combinatorial objects.

 [//]: # (Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.)